 But how does ADA link to e-commerce?

 Now, you might be thinking ‘where does my online store come into this?’.
 And well, you’re not alone... in fact, there’s been some confusion over the years.
-To clear this up, let’s take a closer look at Title III, the part requiring businesses make ‘reasonable modifications’ to their policies, procedures and infrastructure, in order to accommodate those with disabilities.
+To clear this up, let’s take a closer look at Title III, Public Accommodations.
+This is the part requiring businesses make ‘reasonable modifications’ to their policies, procedures and infrastructure, in order to accommodate those with disabilities.

-Now, most courts agree that websites are accountable under Title III.
-It’s this section we’re seeing repeatedly come into question for the majority of lawsuits involving online retail.
+Because most courts agree that websites are accountable under Title III and other state Civil Rights Laws, it is this section we’re seeing repeatedly cited in Demand Letters and lawsuits involving online retail.